NYS ITS GIS Program Office

 Developers coding against the web service should include code which returns the best response from the results returned.
 The locaters are numbered in the order of spatial quality.
 Match score should not be used to choose a result from the many that may be returned.
 SAM points are preferred over street segments with address numbers, which are preferred over street segments without address numbers, and so on.
 These locaters are designed to only return valid hits, so the actual match score is of little consequence.

-These services can be used with either the HTTP or HTTPS protocols.
+By ITS Policy, these services can only be used with the HTTPS protocol.

 10B Airline Dr.